So you’re curious about commuting from River Edge to Manhattan? Well, we have the answers!

 Now, if you don’t live exactly right near the train station, there are commuter lots.
 At both facilities, there are commuter lots for River Edge residents.
 You need to be a River Edge resident and prove that residency.
 The cost is $220 per year to get that permit, There is parking onsite at River Edge station and at New Bridge Landing.
 You can download that application at: https://www.riveredgenj.org/CommuterParkingLots

 The second method you can take to get into New York City is the bus, and there are two options for taking the bus into Manhattan.
+There is a bonus option we also discuss.
 The first one we’ll talk about is New Jersey Transit.

 The New Jersey Transit line is the 165 bus and it runs from Westwood into Port Authority in Manhattan.
 For a more direct route take the 165R bus, which will get you to Manhattan quicker.
 It’ll run right along Kinderkamack Road.
 There are stops all along Kinderkamack, starting at Midland and going all the way down to Grant Avenue.